nevermined-io/video-generation-agent-a2a/README.md

 **Related Projects**
 --------------------

-This **Video Generator Agent** is part of a larger ecosystem of AI-driven media creation.
+This **Song Generator Agent** is part of a larger ecosystem of AI-driven media creation.
 For a complete view of how multiple agents work together, see:

 1. [Music Orchestrator Agent](https://github.com/nevermined-io/music-video-orchestrator)